borntofrappe/game-development/03 Match Three/Match Three 1/README.md

   end
   ```

-This is a rather lenghtly process, but repeated for the columns, it allows to have `matches` describe a series of tables with the available matches.
+This is a rather lenghtly process, but it is repeated for the columns, and allows to have `matches` describe a series of tables with the available matches.

 ## render

-This is ultimately not included in the game, but to test the functionality of the `updateMatches` function, `Board:render` includes a nested for loop to print out the coordinates of the matches.
+In the current update the matches are dected, but not cleared.
+To check that the script works, `Board:render` loops through the `self.matches` table to visualize the coordinates of the approprirate tiles.